Every school is likely to have at least one pupil who is severely allergic to a type of food, and many schools will have more.

 Our tips for how parents and carers can help children with allergies at school include…

-- Let the school know about your child’s allergies and ensure there is clear communication.
+- Notify the school of the child’s allergies.
+Ensure there is clear communication.

-- Work with the school to develop a plan that accommodates your child’s needs including in the classroom, in dining areas, in after-school programmes, during school sponsored activities or on the school bus.
+- Work with the school to develop a plan that accommodates the child’s needs throughout the school including in the classroom, in dining areas, in after-school programmes, during school sponsored activities and on the school bus.
 Ask your doctor, school nurse, allergy specialist or paediatrician to help.

-- Help your child understand allergy self-management, including what foods are safe and unsafe, strategies for avoiding allergens, how to spot symptoms of allergy, how and when to tell an adult of any reaction, and how to read food labels.
+- Educate the child in allergy self-management, including what foods are safe and unsafe, strategies for avoiding allergens, how to spot symptoms of allergy, how and when to tell an adult of any reaction, and how to read food labels.

 - Provide a “stash” of safe snacks for special school events (to be stored in school) and periodically check its supply and freshness.

-- Review policies and procedures with the school staff, school nurse, the child’s doctor and your child (if age appropriate) after a reaction has occurred.
+- Review policies and procedures with the school staff, school nurse, the child’s doctor and the child (if age appropriate) after a reaction has occurred.

-You can find more information and advice in our FAQ: Schools Fact Sheet here.
+You can find more information and advice in our FAQs in Schools fact sheet: www.anaphylaxis.org.uk/our-factsheets.

 Anaphylaxis online training